Carolina–Duke rivalry: Men's basketball

-Duke and Carolina played their first basketball game on January 24, 1920.
+Carolina and Duke played their first basketball game on January 24, 1920.
 The two teams have met at least twice a year since then.
-The games frequently determine the Atlantic Coast Conference (ACC) champion; since the ACC's founding in 1953, Duke and Carolina have combined to win or share 49 ACC regular season titles (77.7% of the total) and 38 tournament titles (59.4% of the total), including 15 of 16 from 1996 to 2011.
+The games frequently determine the Atlantic Coast Conference (ACC) champion; since the ACC's founding in 1953, Carolina and Duke have combined to win or share 49 ACC regular season titles (77.7% of the total) and 38 tournament titles (59.4% of the total), including 15 of 16 from 1996 to 2011.
 The final game of the regular season for both schools alternates between Chapel Hill and Durham and has been played in Cameron Indoor Stadium since 1940 and the Dean E. Smith Center since 1986.

 The Carolina–Duke rivalry is all the more intense because the two schools have consistently been among the nation's elite men's basketball teams for most of the last 40 years.
 Both schools are also two of the most victorious programs in NCAA men's basketball history; Carolina is third on the list of all-time winningest programs in Division I history, while Duke is fourth.
-Carolina has won six NCAA championships and appeared in a record 21 Final Fours,while Duke has won five NCAA championships and has appeared in sixteen Final Fours.
+Carolina has won six NCAA championships and appeared in a record 21 Final Fours,while Duke has won five NCAA championships and has appeared in 18 Final Fours.

 Additionally, Carolina was also retroactively awarded a national championship by the Helms Athletic Foundation in 1942 for their undefeated 1924 season.

 Combining for eleven national championships over the last 36 years, Duke and Carolina have captured 28% of the national championships, or greater than one every four years.
 Over the past 18 years, one of the two teams has been the AP pre-season #1 ranked team in the country 8 times (44% of the time).
 Since 1977–78, Duke or Carolina has been in the pre-season top three 28 times (70%).
 Over the entirety of the AP poll (the past 69 years), the teams have been in the pre-season top four 69% of the time.
 Over this same period, one has been pre-season #1 18 times, making it an almost 3 in 10 chance that Duke or North Carolina starts the year at #1 in the last 50+ years.
 One of the two teams has peaked at AP #1 in 32 separate seasons since 1977, a 7 in 10 chance that Duke or Carolina peaked as the top-ranked team in the country at some point in the season since 1977.